Home > Tips > Youth Soccer Coaching: Essential Skills for 4-8 Year Olds

 Ball Mastery

-1. Toe Taps: Gently tap the top of the ball with the sole of each foot, alternating, while staying balanced over the ball.
-Focus on small, quick touches.
+1. Toe Taps: Have them lightly tap the top of the ball with the bottom of each foot, back and forth.
+Quick little touches, staying balanced.
+It's simple but it works.

-4. Pull-Push with Sole: Pull the ball back with the sole of the foot, then push it forward with the same foot's instep.
-Introduces directional control.
+4. Pull-Push: Pull the ball back with the sole, then push it forward with the top of the same foot.
+Gets them thinking about direction.

-8. Inside/Outside Taps: Tap the ball with the inside and outside of the same foot, alternating.
-Develops control with different parts of the foot.
+8. Inside/Outside Taps: Tap with the inside of your foot, then the outside, same foot.
+They start learning different surfaces.

-9. V-Pulls: Pull the ball back with the sole of one foot, then push it diagonally forward with the inside of the same foot, creating a 'V' shape.
-Introduces deception.
+9. V-Pulls: Pull back with your sole, then push diagonally forward with the inside – makes a V shape.
+First step toward faking someone out.

 Dribbling

-4. Change of Direction (Cuts & Turns): Simple direction changes using the inside or outside of the foot (e.g., a simple cut to the side).
+4. Change of Direction: Simple cuts using the inside or outside of the foot.
+Just changing where they're going.

 Shooting

-1. Proper Plant Foot: Emphasize planting the non-kicking foot beside the ball, pointing towards the target.
+1. Plant Foot: Non-kicking foot goes beside the ball, pointing where you want it to go.

 Passing